-One of our directors, Mr. Erwin, is an officer of Continental Airlines, Inc. and may be deemed to share beneficial ownership with Continental of our Class A shares held by Continental, but Mr. Erwin disclaims such beneficial ownership.
+Two of our directors, Messrs.
+Erwin and Mason, are officers or directors of Continental Airlines, Inc. and may be deemed to share beneficial ownership with Continental of our Class A shares held by Continental, but each of them disclaims such beneficial ownership.